How to Give Feedback during One on One Meetings

 A critical part of leadership is the ability to ask the right questions and listen actively.
 If you have the right context, you can figure out a great solution and also teach your employees to view their work with a critical eye.

 Joanna, a manager, notices that one of her team members seems demotivated and is not performing well.

-Not surprisingly, some traits of a good manager are:
+Not surprisingly, as per a survey some traits of a good manager according to employees are:

 - Recognizes me when I do good work (71%)

 - Cares about me personally (72%)

 - Cares about my career and development (71%)

 The workplace has radically changed today, and with it, so has the traditional, one-sided way of giving feedback.

 To be a good manager, you must actively listen to your direct reports, gain context, and encourage two-way conversations with them.

 Importance of feedback during one on one meetings